netglade/cached_build_runner/README.md

 * -r, --redis: Use Redis database if installed on the system.
 Using Redis allows multiple instance access and is ideal for usage in pipelines.
 The default implementation uses a file system storage (Hive), which is ideal for usage in local systems.

 * -c, --cache-directory: Provide the directory where this tool can keep the caches.
-* -p, --project-directory: Provide the directory of the project.

 # Cached Build Runner
 Add the package to your pubspec.yaml file under dev_dependencies: